IncQueryLabs/arrowhead-tools-magicdraw-plugins/README.md

 This repository contains the collection of tools, tests, and other bits developed by IncQuery Labs.

-See the [Wiki](https://github.com/IncQueryLabs/arrowhead-tools/wiki/) for more detail.
+See the [Wiki](https://github.com/IncQueryLabs/arrowhead-tools/wiki/) for more details.